Charnwood Forest: History

 The earliest form of the name Charnwood is probably derived from cerne woda, from the Celtic carn, meaning cairn, and the Old English wudu, meaning wood.
 Some sources give cwern as the derivation, meaning a tool used to grind grain and other materials by hand.
 The area was a source of stone for these tools, called quern-stones.

 Archeological evidence has shown that the area was inhabited as far back as the Neolithic period, approximately 4,000–2,000 BC.
-Beacon Hill is the site of a Bronze Age hill fort, dating from between 600 BC and 43 AD.
-This forms one of the last surviving visible features in the landscape known to the Coritani, the tribe who occupied most of the East Midlands area at the time of the Roman Conquest.
+A group of Neolithic stone axes known as 'Group XX', has 134 known examples, having been found widely acrooss the UK.
+This group has been identified as having a 'Bradgate Formation' rock characteristic, and thus was originally made in the Charnwood area.
+A 2026 petrology study has identified a site at Windmill Hill as a possible source outcrop.
+Nearby Beacon Hill has an Iron Age hill fort, dating from between 600 BC and 43 AD.
+This forms one of the surviving visible features in the landscape known to the Coritani, the tribe who occupied most of the East Midlands area at the time of the Roman Conquest.

 According to Domesday Book, there was only one settlement in Charnwood Forest in 1086, at Charley whose name would appear to come from the same root, with the suffix -ley denoting open land, rather than forest.

 In the 200 years after the Norman conquest, newly created settlements took major areas of land out of the forest for use in agriculture.
 Quorn was established between 1086 and 1153, and all the land up to Woodhouse had been deforested by 1228.

 There were comparatively few major changes in land use in the post Medieval period, until the demand for timber and charcoal for the early Industrial Revolution contributed to a further loss of woodland.
 By the end of the 18th century, most of the woodland had disappeared leaving large areas of moorland and pasture.